 If we determine that some treatment is required, some of the common procedures that take place in this stage are:

-As indicated in the previous section, a child’s teeth are still forming at this stage, hence treatments and rectifications should be implemented at this period.
+As indicated in the previous section, a child’s teeth are still forming at this stage, hence treatments and rectifications should be implemented during this period.

 Devices We Use for Orthopaedic Treatments